-Compal Broadband Networks, Inc. ("the Company") was established on August 19, 2009, and jointly invested by Compal Electronics, Inc. (Compal Electronics) and ZHI-PAL Technology Inc. (ZHI-PAL Technology) with the shareholding ratio was 52% and 48% respectively.
+Compal Broadband Networks, Inc. ("the Company") was established on August 19, 2009, and jointly invested by Compal Electronics, Inc. (Compal Electronics) and Zhi-Bao Technology Inc. (Zhi-Bao Technology) with the shareholding ratio was 52% and 48% respectively.
 The parent company of the Company is Compal Electronics.
 As of December 31, 2023 and 2022, Compal Electronics and its subsidiaries held 63% shares in the Company.

 The address of the Company's registered office is 13F.-1, No. 1, Taiyuan 1st St., Zhubei City, Hsinchu County.
-The Company primarily engaged in the research, development, and sale of communication products such as smart gateways, set-top boxes, and wireless broadband routers.
+The Company and its subsidiaries ("the Group") primarily engaged in the research, development, and sale of communication products such as smart gateways, set-top boxes, and wireless broadband routers.